OpenClaw + n8n + ServiceM8: AI Dispatch for UK Trades featured image

 What This Stack Does

-OpenClaw logo OpenClaw
+OpenClaw AI agent platform logo OpenClaw

-n8n logo n8n
+n8n workflow automation platform logo n8n

-ServiceM8 logo ServiceM8
+ServiceM8 job management software logo ServiceM8

+When I started Elite Heating and Plumbing, dispatching was simple: I was the only engineer, so I dispatched myself.
+But the moment you grow beyond two or three engineers, you hit a wall.
 Most field service businesses still dispatch jobs the old-fashioned way: someone checks the diary, rings around, and hopes the nearest available engineer picks up.
 It works until you have six engineers, fifteen jobs, and a customer chasing an emergency callback.

 This integration connects three tools into an AI-powered dispatch pipeline.
 ServiceM8 holds your jobs, staff, and schedules. n8n handles the automation (webhook triggers, API calls, data routing).
 OpenClaw provides the AI brain that analyses job details against engineer availability and recommends the best assignment, learning from every decision you make.